 To check which areas are closed, click the 'Show list' button on the Blue Mountains National Park page alert.

 For further information call 1300 072 757 (13000 PARKS).

 Golden Stairs to Scenic World is closed due to a major landslide.
+Construction works have started on Monday 9 November and will be ongoing until Monday 23 November 2020.
+This involves rock removal, scaling and site remediation.
 Site assessments have determined that further rock falls are possible.
 Entering this area could be life threatening.

 Penalties apply for non-compliance.
 For more information, contact the local NPWS office on 02 4787 8877.

 Closed areas: Mount Portal and Tunnel View lookouts closed for track maintenance

 Mount Portal and Tunnel View lookouts are closed for track maintenance.
 The road leading to Tunnel View and Mount Portal lookouts will be closed from Monday 2 November 2020.